alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 })
 ```

-Although I've never used `MutationObserver`, it feels vaguely familiar.
-It reminds me of React and Next.js, which would push changes to the DOM whenever the input changes.
-This feels like the inversion of that: where React watches for changes in the input, a `MutationObserver` watches for changes in the DOM.
+It achieves the same effect as watching for `DOMContentLoaded`, but in a different way.

-I don't think there's much difference between `DOMContentLoaded` and `MutationObserver` in this particular case, but I can see that `MutationObserver` is much more flexible for the general case.
+I don't think there's much difference between `DOMContentLoaded` and `MutationObserver` in this particular case, but I can see that `MutationObserver` is more flexible for the general case.
 You can target a more precise element than "the entire document", and you can look for changes beyond just the initial load.

 I suspect the `MutationObserver` approach may also be slightly faster -- I added a bit of console logging, and if you don't disconnect the observer, it gets called three times when loading the Swift.org homepage.